NBA Draft

 Concluding Thoughts

-We believe that based on the data and film, Kingston Flemings possesses an unreal amount of potential as a shooter, is virtually unparallelled as a playmaker and can more than hold his own on defense.
+We believe that based on the data and film, Kingston Flemings possesses an unreal amount of potential as a shooter, is virtually unparalleled as a playmaker and can more than hold his own on defense.

 We believe that Kingston Flemings’ game is agnostic to scheme with his ability to thrive both on and off the ball.